The challenge for filmmakers

-How to deliver ambitious impact whilst creating a great film and a project that is financially viable
+How to deliver ambitious impact, ethically and with accountability, whilst creating a great film and a project that is financially viable.

 Holding the tensions

-The director is the creative leader without whom there would be no film to work with but film teams also contain producers, financiers and impact professionals.
-They may all have different visions and priorities.
-It's going to be key to get everyone on the same page with a shared vision.
+Noting that the director is the creative leader, without whom there would be no film to work with, but film teams also contain producers, financiers and impact professionals.
+They may all have different visions and priorities, so it's going to be key to get everyone on the same page with a shared vision.

 Paying Attention to Power